 - Zinc.
 Although it is currently unknown whether hydroxychloroquine (HCQ) can effect a COVID-19 cure, one scientific explanation is that HCQ appears to alter cellular uptake of zinc within infected cells in the lung.
 There is extensive study of the effect of zinc lozenges on reduction in the frequency and severity of traditional coronavirus infections, and it appears that zinc does have some positive impact on recovery from the common cold.
 Emerging laboratory research also suggests that zinc may inhibit the replication of SARS-CoV-2 RNA, among other things.

-Other theories have cited the positive potential of specific nutraceuticals (e.g. Vitamin C) which remain largely uninvestigated and of unknown clinical significance.
+Other theories have cited the positive potential of specific nutraceuticals (e.g. Vitamin C, Melatonin, Selenium, Astralagus, Ginger root, Ginseng) which are largely based on comparative physiology.
+As a result, the use of other supplements in the context of COVID-19 should be discussed with a health professional and remains of unknown clinical significance.
 While the science behind the SARS-CoV-2 virus continues to be investigated, it is possible that these supplements may help.
 However, it is also possible that the use of specific natural health products may cause a more rapid progression of COVID-19.
 For these reasons, adjunct treatments and nutraceuticals are not mentioned in the ERACE working document at this time.